dodyg/practical-aspnetcore/README.md

 # 45 samples for aspnetcore fundamentals (updated daily)

 **Note**: Please upgrade to .NET Core 1.1 and use the latest version of .NET Core 1.1 SDK.
-There are tosn of bug fixes in the latest release.
+There are tons of bug fixes in the latest release.
 I will upgrade all the samples to require .NET Core 1.1.

 Some of the samples you see here involve mixed projects (net451) that will run only in Windows.
 For many .NET developers, full framework is the reality for forseeable future.
 We are not going to port multi-year production systems to run on Linux.
 We want to improve the creaky .NET MVC 2.0 that we have lying around and bring it up to speed to aspnetcore MVC.